jakobbbb/anipresence/README.md

 your player must be `mpv`, and you must have `pypresence` installed.

-From AUR: `yay -S python-pypresence`.
+from AUR: `yay -S python-pypresence`.

+note that this probably won't work on Windows.

 ## how